Intuitionistic $j$-Do-Calculus in Topos Causal Models: Introduction

 TCM is also part of a line of previous research of ours \citep{DBLP:journals/entropy/Mahadevan23,sridhar:higher-algebraic-k-theory} termed {\em universal causality} (UC).
 This notion derives from the concept defined in category theory \citep{riehl2017category}: a property is universal if it can be defined in terms of an {\em initial} or {\em final} object in a category of diagrams, or in terms of a {\em representable functor} using the Yoneda Lemma.
 For example, a structural causal model (SCM) \citep{pearl-book} was originally defined as a unique (deterministic) function mapping a collection of exogenous variables into a collection of endogenous variables, by ``collating" local functions that serve as independent causal mechanisms \citep{scm-lewis,icm}.
 In UC, an SCM is further decomposed into diagrams that reveal its universal properties, such as categorical product, coproduct, limits and colimits, equalizers and coequalizers etc. These latter properties can be shown formally to be initial or final objects in a category of diagrams \citep{riehl2017category}, or as representable functors through the Yoneda Lemma \citep{maclane:71}.

-A \emph{site} $(\C,\J)$ is a small category $\C$ whose objects index regimes (e.g., labs, contexts) and a Grothendieck topology $\J$ that specifies which families $\{u_i\!\to u\}$ “cover” a stage $u$.
-The topos $\Sh_{\J}(\C)$ of $\J$-sheaves behaves like a universe of sets varying over regimes.
-A formula $\varphi$ is \emph{$\J$-stable at $u$} iff it holds on a cover of $u$ (Kripke–Joyal semantics).
-Intuitively: truth is verified locally and then glued.
-Random variables and probabilities live internally (as objects/morphisms of $\Sh_{\J}(\C)$).
-We write $\Pbb(Y\mid \Do(X),Z)$ for an internal conditional, and $X\indep Y\given Z$ for internal conditional independence.
-When $\J$ is trivial, these reduce to the classical notions.
+A \emph{site} $(\C,\J)$ is a small category $\C$ whose objects index regimes (e.g., laboratories or experimental contexts) and whose Grothendieck topology $\J$ specifies which families $\{u_i\!\to u\}$ cover a stage $u$.
+The topos $\Sh_{\J}(\C)$ contains sets varying compatibly over these regimes.
+We say that a formula is \emph{$\J$-stable at $u$} when it is forced at $u$ in the Kripke--Joyal semantics; equivalently, it can be verified on a covering family and is compatible under restriction.
+The gluing of causal conclusions, however, requires more than logic alone: the causal kernels, interventions, graph surgeries, and conditionals must themselves restrict coherently.

 Pearl's do-calculus \citep{pearl-book} is a complete axiom system for interventional identification in acyclic causal models under classical (Boolean) logic.
-We generalize it to \emph{$j$-stable causal inference} inside a topos of sheaves $\Sh_{\J}(\C)$, where regimes form a site $(\C,\J)$ and observations/interventions are sheaves on that site.
-Our main idea is to replace global truth with \emph{local truth} (Kripke--Joyal semantics) and to formalize interventions as \emph{structure-preserving morphisms} that are stable along $\J$-covers.
-This yields a sound rule system (\emph{J–do-calculus}) whose premises and conclusions are formulas of the internal (intuitionistic) logic of $\Sh_{\J}(\C)$.
+We give Pearl's rules a regime-indexed semantics inside $\Sh_{\J}(\C)$.
+At each chart we use ordinary SCM intervention semantics: an intervention replaces a structural mechanism, or equivalently the corresponding stochastic kernel.
+The categorical contribution is a descent principle: chartwise Pearl equalities that agree on overlaps glue to an equality at the covered stage.
+Thus the topology changes where a premise may be verified; it does not replace the causal content of Pearl's mutilated-graph conditions.

 We use a number of informal terms like \emph{stages/contexts} and \emph{regimes/charts}.
 Formally, in a site $(\mathcal C,J)$ a chart over an ambient object $U$ is a morphism $f:V\!\to\!U$; a $J$-cover of $U$ is a family $\{f_i:V_i\!\to\!U\}$ whose generated sieve lies in $J(U)$.
 When we say that a statement holds “on a $J$-cover of $U$,” we mean it holds chartwise for some covering sieve of $U$.
-We adopt this light touch to keep the exposition readable.
-We plan to revise this paper into a more rigorous categorical presentation in future work.
+All soundness statements below explicitly assume that restriction preserves the causal operations appearing in the statement.